9 July 2022

-The objective of this course is to provide the participants with insight in the principles and important issues of environmental and occupational epidemiology.
+online This course provides participants with insight in the principles and important issues of environmental and occupational epidemiology.
 Participants should have basic understanding of epidemiological principles and biostatistics and have an interest in environmental health issues.
-Current theory in environmental epidemiology will illustrated and applied in current and emerging topics.
-The two weeks' course consists of active classes, computer practicals and groups discussions.
+Current theory in environmental epidemiology will be illustrated in current and emerging topics.
+The two-week course consists of active classes, computer practicals and groups discussions.
 In the schedule, time is allotted for preparatory reading.

 The objective of the course is to provide the student with insight in the principles and important issues of environmental and occupational epidemiology.
 Topics that are covered include time series analyses, assessment of dose-response relationships, use of geographic information systems in exposure assessment, retrospective cohort studies, ecological studies, (correction for) measurement error in exposure and interpretation of studies on mortality, like life expectancy versus body counts.
 Theory will be illustrated by current and emerging topics like climate change and electromagnetic fields.
 Active participation during classes is expected.
 Participants have to prepare themselves by reading prescribed articles, and share their insights and opinions during active classes.

 Advanced master students, PhD candidates, researchers and other professionals with background knowledge of epidemiology, and a keen interest in environmental epidemiology.